PabloEGonz/JavaScriptCapstone-/README.md

 # 📖 Page with your favorite Shows and movies!  <a name="about-project"></a>

 A page featuring a selection of movies and series that have been hugely popular!
 Don't miss out on watching them.
+Here you can see a brief explaination of the project from us !  [click here](https://drive.google.com/file/d/1BD4JLBbzHmQ1m4hQqlDr33Gt5MYLm0n-/view)
 ## 🛠 Built With <a name="built-with"></a>

 - HTML